wailshalabi/Laravel-Demo-Mini-Helpdesk-Tickets/README.md

 You can also use the application DB user defined in `src/.env` (for example `laravel` / `secret`).

 Security note: phpMyAdmin is provided for local development convenience only — do not expose it to public networks or production environments.
 If port `8081` conflicts with another service, change the host mapping in `docker-compose.yml`.

+---

+## Security disclaimer

+This project is for educational purposes only.
+Do not use this implementation directly in production.
+Real systems should use secure key management, durable refresh token storage, and proper monitoring.

+---

+## License

+This demo is provided as-is for learning and experimentation.